ileaflog/INaturalistIOS/README.md

 Setup
 -----
-We're using a number of submodules so there's a little more than cloning:
+We're using a number of submodules so there's a little more to do than cloning:

     git clone git@github.com:inaturalist/INaturalistIOS.git
     cd INaturalistIOS/